msaqlain62-star/sqa-homework-muhammad-saqlain/artifacts/ux-review.md

 # User-experience review

 Desktop: Chrome 1440×900.
-Mobile: <<< FILL: "real device — iPhone/Android model" or "Chrome responsive mode, 390×844" — state which >>>
+Mobile: Android phone, Chrome (real device).

 ## What works

-The pre-login agent answers immediately without an account, which is the right call: the product demonstrates itself before it asks for anything.
-Replies stream, and the send control becoming a stop control gives clear, honest feedback that generation is in progress — many chat products leave you guessing.
-Per-reply feedback controls are present from the first answer.
+The pre-login agent answers without an account, so the product demonstrates itself before asking for anything.
+The send control becoming a stop control is honest feedback that generation is running.

+Mobile gets right two things chat UIs usually break: the keyboard clips only the header, never the input or latest reply, and the transcript auto-scrolls as a reply lands.

 ## What's rough

-**Interruption leaves no path forward.** Stopping a reply surfaces "Response stopped!" — but <<< FILL: does the partial answer stay in the transcript or vanish?
-Is there a regenerate/continue option? >>>.
-A user who stopped a reply because it was going the wrong way has no obvious next move.
+**Stopping a reply throws the whole answer away.** Stop does not keep the partial text — the response disappears entirely, leaving only "Generation stopped!".
+Users usually stop because a reply is long, not wrong; here they lose everything generated and start over.
+The tokens are spent either way.

-**Email verification is a dead end with no feedback loop.** Signup ends on "follow the link we just sent".
-Pressing *Resend Verification Email* changes the screen only by appending a line about checking spam — no confirmation that a second email actually went, no cooldown, no countdown.
-A user who does not receive the first email cannot tell whether pressing the button did anything, so they press it repeatedly.
-This is the last step before an activated account, so every drop here is a fully-acquired user lost.
+**Email verification is a dead end.** Signup ends on "follow the link we just sent". *Resend Verification Email* only appends a line about checking spam — no confirmation the mail went, no cooldown, no address shown.
+Users cannot tell the button did anything, so they press it repeatedly.
+This is the last step before an account is activated.

-**Pre-login work is orphaned by signup.** <<< FILL: after verifying and logging in, is the pre-login conversation still there? >>> If it is discarded, the strongest moment of intent — a user who just got a good answer and signed up because of it — restarts from an empty screen.
+**Signup discards the pre-login conversation.** After verifying and logging in, the earlier chat is gone.
+The strongest moment of intent — someone who signed up because an answer landed — meets an empty screen.

-## Mobile

-<<< FILL — 10 minutes on a phone.
-Check: does the on-screen keyboard cover the input or the latest reply?
-Does the transcript auto-scroll as text streams, or do you have to chase it?
-Do the suggested topics overflow sideways?
-Is the stop button reachable one-handed?
-Does the referral link truncate? >>>
+**Suggested topics stack vertically on mobile.** No sideways overflow, but the stack consumes most of the first screen, pushing the input down and burying the fact that free-text input exists.

 ## Prioritised improvements

-**1. Confirm and rate-limit the verification resend.** Observation and impact above.
-Change: a toast confirming the send, the button disabled with a 30-second countdown, and the destination address shown so a typo is visible.
-Measure: verification completion rate, and resend presses per account.
+**1. Confirm and rate-limit the verification resend.** This gates activation, so every drop is a fully-acquired user lost.
+Change: a toast confirming the send, the button disabled with a 30-second countdown, the destination address shown so typos are visible.
+Measure: verification completion rate; resend presses per account.

+**2. Keep the partial text when a reply is stopped.** Mark it stopped and offer to regenerate.
+Affects every user who stops, and discards work already paid for.
+Measure: share of stopped replies followed by another message rather than abandonment.

-**2. Carry the pre-login conversation into the new account.** Change: bind the anonymous session to the user record at signup and restore the transcript on first authenticated load.
+**3. Carry the pre-login conversation into the new account.** Bind the anonymous session to the user record at signup and restore the transcript on first authenticated load.
 Measure: day-one return rate for users who chatted before signing up.

-**3. Give a stopped reply somewhere to go.** Change: keep the partial text, mark it stopped, and offer regenerate.
-Measure: share of stopped replies followed by another message rather than abandonment.

-**4.** <<< FILL: your strongest mobile finding, phrased the same way — observation, why it matters, what you'd change, what you'd measure. >>>
+**4. Collapse the mobile topic list.** Show two or three pills with a "more" affordance so the input sits above the fold.
+Measure: share of mobile sessions using free-text input rather than pills alone.